 Don’t leave it to one-half of the relationship to always make the decision.
 Maybe you could simply take turns in choosing a destination each year?

 What Kind of Trip Did You Have in Mind?

-A big part of your decision will come down to personal travel style, what do you like to experience, and what is your everyday life like?
+A big part of your decision will come down to personal travel style and the purpose of your trip.
+What do you like to experience, and what is your everyday life like?